-US Army responds to internet claim that Captain America is owed $3 million in back pay
+How the US Army responded to internet claim that Captain America was owed $3 million in back pay

-This week a fan on Reddit calculated that the US government would owe Captain America more than $3 million in back pay if the events in the Marvel Universe were real.
+A fan on Reddit once calculated that the US government would owe Captain America more than $3 million in back pay if the events in the Marvel Universe were real.

 A US Army spokesman told INSIDER that the fan had a point but that calculating the exact dollar amount isn't so simple.